Navalny poisoning: German foreign minister threatens sanctions | DW | 06.09.2020

 Responding to a question from DW correspondent Teri Schultz in Brussels on Friday, Stoltenberg said NATO's response to the poisoning stems from the illegal use of a chemical weapon banned under international law and norms.

-"We haven't had any proof yet, but I will take a look at it," Trump said at a White House press conference on Friday.
+"We haven't had any proof yet, but I will take a look at it," Trump said at a White House press conference.

 shs/rc (AFP, Reuters)